wmhall/foofactors/README.md

 my_new_df <- die_factors(gapminder, "country")
 ```

 Now `die_factors` has only changed the country variable.
-The continent variable remains vector.
+The continent variable remains a factor

 ``` r
 str(my_new_df)